envisioning/vocab/vocab/prompt-caching.md

 ---
 category: IMPL, ARCH
+generality:
+- 0.4
+- 0.375
+- 0.35
+- 0.325
+- 0.3
+- 0.275
+- 0.25
 slug: prompt-caching
 summary: Practice of storing previously used prompts and their corresponding AI-generated outputs to improve efficiency and reduce computational costs in AI systems.
 title: Prompt Caching
 ---